Sahil-Rajarai/McSharesAPI/README.md

 1. Run the "GetAllLogs" request to get a list of all Error Logs
    * A 200 Ok response signals a successful retrieval of all the Error Logs with their Error message and date

+Unfortunately, due to the lack of time, the last 2 parts of the requirements could not be completed.